idrissbellil/weatherGtkApp/README.md

 # Weather Gtk App

-This app is a unfinished product for a another weather Gtk based application written in **Python 3** (because of pathlib), it was meant to be a technical challenge in order to have the right to interview for a position some time ago.
+This app is a unfinished product for a another weather Gtk based application written in **Python 3** (because of pathlib), it was meant to be a technical challenge in order to have the right to interview for a position some time ago (it was unsuccessful).

 ## Running the App